How do ingredients in organic and natural skin care products differ?

 This is a question I am often asked by my clients.

-In order to shed some light on this controversial subject, I have put together this Q & A session, in a bid to dispel some of these myths.
+In order to shed some light on this controversial subject, I have put together this Q & A session.

 Q. There are a lot of personal care products that claim to be organic, can we trust them?